openSUSE/news-o-o/_posts/2011-06-25-opensuse-weekly-news-issue-181-is-out.markdown

 <td align="center" >![](http://michal.hrusecky.net/wp-content/uploads/GSoC2011_300x200.png)
 </td></tr></table>

+â€œ

 [Ratan Sebastian: GSOC 2011: ssc - Week
         4](http://rxvl.in/post/6688635893)

 The DirectoryManager module has been polished and it now handles duplicate entries in the
       software and repositories files.
 The app now handles errors better and crashes more gracefully with meaningful error messages.
-As for functionality, I™ve added package banning and unbanning.
+As for functionality, Iâ€™ve added package banning and unbanning.
 Also package importing has been included in the current release.

-I™ve started work on the file handling of the app.
+Iâ€™ve started work on the file handling of the app.
 Currently it works similar to the
       packages or repositories with the difference that the file in question is copied over to
       <appliance_directory>/files.
 Adding and removing these files will be simple enough
       within the current framework.
 And with some work time-stamp information can be incorporated to